 Hip Arthroscopy in Rochester, NY

 Hip arthroscopy is an advanced medical procedure that utilizes minimally invasive surgical techniques to minimize incisions, potential complications, and recovery time for patients.
-The specialists at Rochester Community Orthopaedics recommend these methods to treat many common hip problems and disorders, including femoral acetabular impingement, labral tears, loose bodies, and cartilage damage.
+The orthopedic doctors at Rochester Community Orthopaedics recommend these methods to treat many common hip problems and disorders, including femoral acetabular impingement, labral tears, loose bodies, and cartilage damage.

 Femoral Acetabular Impingement